Letruska: 2022: six-year-old season

-Letruska made the first start of her six-year-old campaign on February 26, 2022 in the Royal Delta Stakes at Gulfstream.
+Letruska made the first start of her six-year-old campaign on February 26, 2022, in the Royal Delta Stakes at Gulfstream.
 She took an early lead and was never challenged, winning by three lengths.
-"I put her on the lead, and she relaxed well", said Ortiz.
+"I put her on the lead, and she relaxed well," said Ortiz.
 "She was full of herself.
 On the straight you could see I was just easing her up.
 She was looking around at the people inside the track and the photographers and stuff.
 She did everything very easy."

-Gutierrez announced that he would be "more passive" with the mare in 2022, planning on a six race campaign instead of the eight races she had run in 2021.
+Gutierrez announced that he would be "more passive" with the mare in 2022, planning on a six-race campaign instead of the eight races she had run in 2021.

 On April 23, connections entered her in the Apple Blossom Handicap at Oaklawn.
 The small field also included Ce Ce, who had won this event in 2020 and was named the 2021 American Champion Female Sprint Horse, and Grade I winner Clairiere.
-Letruska broke out and was a bit rank, but quickly straightened to show the way past the wire the first time.
-Racing around the first turn in the two path, she continued to set an uncontested pace down the backstretch, and remained off the rail in the second turn.
-Shaken up when straightened for home, she drifted down the stretch, but held late under continued steady handling to defeat Clairiere by 1 1/4 lengths in a time of 1:42.22.
+Letruska broke out and was a bit rank but quickly straightened to show the way past the wire the first time.
+Racing around the first turn in the two path, she continued to set an uncontested pace down the backstretch and remained off the rail in the second turn.
+Shaken up when straightened for home, she drifted down the stretch but held late under continued steady handling to defeat Clairiere by 1 1/4 lengths in a time of 1:42.22.

 On June 11, Letruska faced Clairiere and Malathaat in the Grade I Ogden Phipps Stakes at Belmont Park, an event she had won the previous season.
-Starting as the 4-5 favorite in the field of five, Letruska went to the lead from the start.
+Starting as the 4-5 favorite in the field of five, she went to the lead from the start.
 She set a blistering pace of 22.75 seconds for the first quarter-mile and 45.23 for the half.
 However, with three furlongs to run she was headed by Search Results.
 She soon folded and was ultimately eased to the line.

-On August 27 in the Grade I Personal Ensign Stakes, Letruska was made the 12/5 second favorite in a small field of five which included rivals Malathaat and Clairiere.
-Letruska once again went to the lead but with three-sixteenths of a mile to run she was headed and ended up in third place behind Malathaat and Search Results.
+On August 27 in the Grade I Personal Ensign Stakes, Letruska was made the 12/5 second favorite in a field of five that included rivals Malathaat and Clairiere.
+Letruska again went to the lead, but with three-sixteenths of a mile to run she was headed and ended up third behind Malathaat and Search Results.

 On October 9, Letruska finished fourth in Keeneland's Spinster Stakes to Malathaat, beaten by 16 3/4 lengths.
-After the Spinster it was announced that Letruska would aim for the Breeders' Cup Filly & Mare Sprint, but on October 31 she was taken out of Breeders' Cup consideration entirely.
-Gutierrez said that Letruska would need 60 days of rest, at which point a decision will be made on whether or not she will be retired.
+After the Spinster, it was announced that she would aim for the Breeders' Cup Filly & Mare Sprint, but on October 31 she was taken out of Breeders' Cup consideration entirely.
+Gutierrez said that Letruska would need 60 days of rest, at which point a decision will be made on whether she will be retired.